laboon/CS1632_Summer2018/exercises/6/exercise6.md

 ## Grading

 This is an exercise and thus not graded.
 Please feel free to speak to or email me to discuss any problems that you have.
-However, if you can complete it by the end of class, you will receive one bonus point on D3.
+However, if you can complete it by the beginning of next class, you will receive two bonus points on D3.